pablodecm/phd_thesis/src/102_chapter_2.md

 collisions rates (i.e. instantaneous luminosities) are technically achievable, which makes them suitable for the discovery of rare but interesting physical processes.
-While the LHC and most of its detectors can also be used with to study collisions of nuclei from heavier atoms, such as $\textrm{Pb}$, $\textrm{Au}$ or $\textrm{Xe}$ ions,
+While the LHC and most of its detectors can also be used to study collisions of nuclei from heavier atoms, such as $\textrm{Pb}$, $\textrm{Au}$ or $\textrm{Xe}$ ions,